A-Croshaw/cosbranok/README.md

  * The upcoming event displays,
     * The name of the event with the external link.
-    * The Date of when the event was.
+    * The date of when the event was.

 ![Events Image](documents/readme-images/eventbox2.png)